Pilot's tip of the week

 Penny:

-Do you find yourself dwelling on mistakes made while flying so much it impacts safety?
+Do you find yourself dwelling on mistakes made while flying to the point where it becomes a distraction?

 Get the Pilot’s Tip of the Week